apache/parquet-format/Encryption.md

 a new Thrift structure with file crypto metadata is added to the file.
 This metadata provides information about the file encryption algorithm and the footer encryption key.

-In a plaintext footer mode, the contents of the `FileMetaData` structure is visible, but it can be optionally signed with a footer key in order to verify its integrity.
-The `FileMetaData` keeps the file encryption algorithm, the footer signing key description and a flag indicating whether a footer signature is added to the file.
+In a plaintext footer mode, the contents of the footer structure is visible and signed in order to verify its integrity.
+New footer fields keep an information about the file encryption algorithm and the footer signing key.

-For encrypted columns, the following modules are always encrypted, with the same column key: pages and  `PageHeader`'s (both dictionary and data), `ColumnIndex`'s, `OffsetIndex`'s.
-If the column key is different from the footer encryption key, the `ColumnMetaData` structure is serialized separately and encrypted with the column key.
-In this case, the `ColumnMetaData` is also considered to be a module.
+For encrypted columns, the following modules are always encrypted, with the same column key: pages and  page headers (both dictionary and data), column indexes, offset indexes.
+If the column key is different from the footer encryption key, the column metadata is serialized separately and encrypted with the column key.
+In this case, the column metadata is also considered to be a module.

 There are two module types: data modules (pages) and Thrift modules (all Thrift structures that are serialized separately).

-## 4. Encryption Algorithms and Keys
+## 4 Encryption Algorithms and Keys
 Parquet encryption algorithms are based on the standard AES ciphers for symmetric encryption.
 AES is supported in Intel and other CPUs with hardware acceleration of crypto operations (“AES-NI”) - that can be leveraged, for example, by Java programs (automatically via HotSpot),